The Justice of Bunny King

 The Justice of Bunny King is a New Zealand film directed by Gaysorn Thavat and starring Essie Davis and Thomasin McKenzie.
 The film was Thavat's feature directorial debut.
 It premiered on 29 July 2021.

 Plot summary

 Bunny King is a single mother who has served time in prison for manslaughter after killing her abusive husband Bryan King.
 A homeless Bunny plies a living cleaning car windows in Auckland.
 Due to her criminal conviction and homelessness, Bunny is denied visitation rights to her two children Reuben and Shannon by Government Family Service (GFS) social workers.

 Unable to find a home to rent, Bunny finds shelter with her sister Grace and her husband Bevan, who allow her to stay in return for cooking, babysitting their children, and washing their car.
 This arrangement falls apart after Bunny discovers Bevan molesting his step-daughter Tonyah.
 When Bunny reports the abuse to Grace, Bevan claims that he was giving Tonyah a driving lesson.
-Grace chooses to believe Bevan over Bunny and her daughter Tonyah, forcing Bunny to leave.
+Grace believes Bevan over Bunny and her daughter Tonyah, forcing Bunny to leave.